 Learning English as a second language in kindergarten inspired me to study language and literature.
 My dissertation — “Mame-Loshen, Immigrants, and the Holocaust: Yiddish in the United States” — earned me a doctorate in language education from Rutgers University.
 I have taught language and other subjects to students of all ages and from many countries and cultures.

 Despite being an introverted writer, I adore talking about books, writing, and the publishing world to readers and book lovers.
-Of course right now, I’m especially delighted to talk about any of those topics in the context of my newest book, Rebecca of Salerno: A Novel of Rogue Crusaders, a Jewish Female Physician, and a Murder, coming Aug.
-2, 2022 from She Writes Press.
+Of course right now, I’m especially delighted to talk about any of those topics in the context of my newest book, Rebecca of Salerno: A Novel of Rogue Crusaders, a Jewish Female Physician, and a Murder.
 This is the book of my heart, as I am thrilled to shine a spotlight on the marvelous character of Rebecca, originally created by Sir Walter Scott for his 1820 novel Ivanhoe.
 What an extraordinary creation Scott came up with, at a time when positive images of Jews did not exist in European literature.

 Perhaps one of the reasons I relate so strongly to Rebecca is because, like me, my parents, and multitudes of Jews throughout the ages, she was a refugee.
 Like so many others, Rebecca must flee a place that is no longer safe, searching for a new home.
 My parents were Holocaust survivors from Poland who met and married in a displaced persons’ camp in Germany after the war.
 I was born in Stuttgart.
 We arrived in the US in 1947 after a harrowing trip across the Atlantic.
 Then my traumatized parents had to figure out how to live in a new culture, learn a new language, and raise a child—all with very little external support.
 And I, after living up to the age of five on the Lower East Side of New York, immersed in a community in which I rarely heard English spoken until I started kindergarten, began my life-long fascination with language by committing to learning English (and, as I now regret, abandoning Yiddish).